Join InterNations

 • By boat: This is a slower option.
 Items can take weeks to arrive.
 However, a plus side to this is that you can look at properties and find a new home while you stay in temporary accommodation.
 With this method, you can either use a company to pack, or you can do it yourself.

-As everywhere else, you cannot bring any drug paraphernalia weapons, explosives, or other dangerous items.
+As everywhere else, you cannot bring any drug paraphernalia, weapons, explosives, or other dangerous items.
 The Mexican border has very thorough screening processes.
-You also have restrictions on food and plant products: You cannot bring in dairy, fruits, or meats, among others.
-The reason is that if any of these goods bring pests, they could potentially decimate crops and stock in Mexico.
+There are also restrictions on food and plant products: You cannot bring in dairy, fruits, or meats, among other items.
+The reason is that if any of these goods carry pests, they could potentially decimate crops and stock in Mexico.

 • 3 liters of beer or other liquor